slavivanov/encharge-integrations-utilities/README.md

   - `getAll`: boolean

-    - Whether this operation should run multiple times until it stops producing results.
+    - Considered for depreciation.
+Whether this operation should run multiple times until it stops producing results.

   - `pollAfterGetAll`: boolean

-    - Whether this operation should continue polling after getting all the initial results (see `getAll` flag above).
+    - Considered for depreciation.
+Whether this operation should continue polling after getting all the initial results (see `getAll` flag above).

   - `batchResultsOnGetAll`: boolean

-    - Whether this operation should send the initial results as they are produced, or await until they are all retrieved.
+    - Considered for depreciation.
+Whether this operation should send the initial results as they are produced, or await until they are all retrieved.

   - `waitForPreviousStepCompletion`: boolean

-    - Whether this operation should wait for the all tasks of the previous step to complete to start.
+    - Considered for depreciation.
+Whether this operation should wait for the all tasks of the previous step to complete to start.
 Use with caution: in a distributed task queue such as ours, this might not work 100% of the cases.

   - `skipLiquidTagReplacement`: boolean